The system of partial differential equations for the $C_{_0}$ function: The system of linear PDEs as the stationary condition of a functional

 Here $\chi_{_{1}}(t_{_m},t_{_1},t_{_2}),\;\chi_{_{2}}(t_{_m},t_{_1},t_{_2})$ are Lagrange multipliers, $\Omega$ represents the parameter space where the continuation of the solution is made numerically, and $\Pi({\partial F_{_{b,k}}^{(n)}\over\partial t_{_m}})$ is the functional of the first PDE in Eq.(\ref{3M-PDEs-2}):

 Furthermore, the stationary condition of the second term of Eq.(\ref{functional-3}) is the second PDEs in Eq.(\ref{3M-PDEs-2}), that of the third term of Eq.(\ref{functional-1}) is the third PDEs in Eq.(\ref{3M-PDEs-2}), which are recognised as two restrictions of the system.
-If the solutions $F_{_k}^{(i)}$ $(i\le n-1,n\ge1)$ have been obtained numerically already in the parameter region $\Omega$, the solution $F_{_k}^{(n)}$ can be numerically continued from the convergent region $\Omega_{_7}^b$ to the concerned region $\Omega$ with the finite element method~\cite{X.C.Wang03}.
+Once the solutions $F_{_k}^{(i)}$ $(i\le n-1,n\ge1)$ are obtained numerically in the parameter region $\Omega$, the solution $F_{_k}^{(n)}$ can be numerically continued from the convergent region $\Omega_{_7}^b$ to the concerned region $\Omega$ with the finite element method~\cite{X.C.Wang03}.

-The systems of linear PDEs of Eq.~(\ref{3M-PDEs}), Eq.~(\ref{1LoopC3-2-3}), Eq.~(\ref{1LoopC3-3-3}), and Eq.~(\ref{1LoopC4-6}) are compatible with each other since every one of them originates from the Mellin-Barnes representation of Eq.~(\ref{3M}).
-Correspondingly a similar functional is constructed with the system of PDEs in Eq.~(\ref{1LoopC3-3-3}).
+The systems of linear PDEs of Eq.~(\ref{3M-PDEs}) and Eq.~(\ref{1LoopC4-6}) are compatible with each other since every one of them originates from the Mellin-Barnes representation of Eq.~(\ref{3M}).
+Correspondingly a similar functional is constructed with the holonomic hypergeometric system of PDEs obtained through $1\leftrightarrow3$ in Eq.~(\ref{3M-PDEs}).
 Expansion of $F_{_{b,p_{_1}}}$ around space-time dimensions $D=4$ is

 the solution $F_{_{b,p_{_1}}}^{(n)}$ can be numerically continued from the convergent region $\Omega_{_{11}}^b$ to the concerned region $\Omega$ with the finite element method.
-The compatibility between the systems of linear PDEs of Eq.~(\ref{3M-PDEs}) and Eq.~(\ref{1LoopC3-3-3}) implies
+The compatibility between the holonomic hypergeometric systems of linear PDEs implies

 which can be used to check whether the numerical program runs correctly.